tamolinamendoza/getting-user-data-command-line-codealong-open-teacher-training/README.md

-# Getting User Data Command Line
+# Getting User Data in the Command Line

 ## Overview